 So by investing in Nest, they don’t have to do all the vetting and evaluation, and they get indirect access to our deal flow along with all of our other investors.
 They earn a similar or sometimes better return than they were getting before.

 We see an increasing number of private lenders that are kind of tired of private lending on their own and looking for a more managed approach.

 And our low management fee doesn’t hurt either.
 Experienced investors don’t mind paying for returns, but some of the fees out there seem higher than they should be.
-Our historical return is 10% net of fees, which are 2%.
+Our historical return is 10% net of fees.

 So these investors with idle cash sitting around, looking for a product to deliver a decent return have become investors in Nest.